CZ-NIC/knot/doc/installation.rst

 * zlib
 * Userspace RCU, at least 0.5.4
 * libcap-ng, at least 0.6.4 (optional library)
+* lmdb (optional library)

-If libcap-ng library is available, Knot DNS will take advantage of the POSIX 1003.1e capabilites(7) by sandboxing the exposed threads.
+If the libcap-ng library is available, Knot DNS will take advantage of the POSIX 1003.1e capabilites(7) by sandboxing the exposed threads.
 Most rights are stripped from the exposed threads for security reasons.

+If the LMDB library is available, the server will be able to store timers for slave zones in file-backed storage and the timers will persist across server restarts.

 You can probably find OpenSSL and zlib libraries already included in your system or distribution.
 If not, zlib resides at http://zlib.net,